cstavitsky/level_up_exercises/shopping_cart/test_plan.md

 	When I click the "Estimate shipping" link
 	Then I should see "That's not a valid address according to our system"

+(sad path)
+Scenario: User enters an address but no city (extrapolate to the other fields in form)
+	Given that I have 1 Broomstick in my cart
+	And I visit the shopping cart page
+	And I fill in the shipping address form with "175" And I fill in the shipping street form with "W Jackson Blvd" And I fill in the shipping city form with "Chicago" When I click the "Estimate shipping" link
+	Then I should see "Please fill out all required forms"

 (bad path)
 Scenario: User enters an invalid shipping address
 	Given that I have 1 Broomstick in my cart
 	And I visit the shopping cart page
-	And I fill in the shipping information form with "1178728179287sdfklj331" When I click the "Estimate shipping" link
+	And I fill in the shipping address form with "1178728179287sdfklj331" When I click the "Estimate shipping" link
 	Then I should see "Please enter an address with City, State and Zip